Day one: Edinburgh to Loch Ness

 Departing Edinburgh at 8.45am, you’ll pass through the historic city of Stirling, home to legends such as Robert the Bruce and scene of many of Scotland's most famous battles in the Wars of Independence.

 You’ll continue through Glencoe, one of the most hauntingly beautiful places in the Highlands, known as the ‘Weeping Glen’ since the grisly Glencoe massacre of 1692.

 You’ll pass mighty Ben Nevis, Britain’s highest mountain, followed by miles of lush green valleys known as the Great Glen.
-You’ll arrive at the Highland town of Fort Augustus where your first night is spent on the shores of Loch Ness in dormitory accommodation, at the multi-award winning 4* hostel Morag's Lodge – praised for its legendary atmosphere and ‘the best showers in the Highlands’!
+You’ll arrive at the Highland town of Fort Augustus where your first night is spent on the shores of Loch Ness, at the multi-award winning 4* hostel Morag's Lodge – praised for its legendary atmosphere and ‘the best showers in the Highlands’!